jadonhansen/Camagru/README.md

 	```
 	> For security reasons, change these credentials later.
 5. Navigate to http://localhost:8888/Camagru/config/database.php to create database and tables.
 (Port numbers, such as 8888, will vary per Mamp version)
+6. Navigate to http://localhost:8888/Camagru/ to start login or create an account.

 ## Architecture:
 The MVC design pattern was followed during development of this web app.